North and South Basin groundwater cleanup projects

 North Basin

-The Orange County North Basin Superfund Site focuses on a six-and-a-half-square-mile portion of the groundwater aquifer located under Fullerton, Anaheim and Placentia.
+The Orange County North Basin Superfund Site focuses on a six-and-a-half-square-mile portion of the groundwater aquifer located under Fullerton, Anaheim, Placentia, and Buena Park.

 South Basin

-The South Basin Groundwater Remedial Investigation and Feasibility Study focuses on a two-square-mile portion of the groundwater aquifer located under Irvine, Santa Ana and Tustin.
+The South Basin Groundwater Protection Project focuses on a two-square-mile portion of the groundwater aquifer located under Irvine, Santa Ana and Tustin.